HenryLittle/cs231n/README.md

 - all complete(with TensorFlow)

 ## [feature]
-- own VEA implemetation with a simple latent space visualization
+- own VAE implemetation with a simple latent space visualization in as3